min2ha/ukwa-site/content/target/60159/index.en.md

   "subject": null
 }

-# Independent: Facebook's first president Sean Parker says app has secretly snared billions of people into using it

 News article about former facebook president Sean Parker and his role in developing the site to be addictive to users